provodoihi/AgoraVoiceVideo/README.md

 # AgoraVoiceVideo
-Pet Project For Voice And Video Call.
-Sponsored by Mister T
+Pet Project For Voice And Video Call using Agora SDK.
+Sponsored by Mister T ^^